-The LJ Johnson sweepstakes are nearing a conclusion.
+The LJ Johnson sweepstakes have come to a conclusion.

 As far as results go, Johnson has been incredibly productive.
 He was only able to get into one game during his freshman year, but he took the starting running back job as a sophomore and “ran” with it, rushing for 1,139 yards and 20 touchdowns.
 Last year, Johnson added 37 rushing scores to his ledger and nearly 2,000 rushing yards.
 As a senior, he posted another 1,262 rushing yards and 23 total touchdowns.

 The COVID-19 pandemic shifted the high school football schedule last year, but Johnson was still able to put up productive numbers, rushing for 1,262 yards and 20 touchdowns on the ground.